ThingEngineer/PHP-TagEngine-Class/readme.md

 <p>Removes all tag maps for the given relative id and type.
 Also removes the tag if it is no longer mapped to any other entity.</p>
 <pre>
 <code>
-$tagEngine->cleanTags(100, 'img');   // Removes all tag maps to relative id 100 of type 'img' (Image) and deletes the tags that were
+$tagEngine->cleanTags(100, 'img');   // Removes all tag maps to relative id 100 of type 'img' (Image) and deletes the tags
-                                     //  mapped to it (tag1,tag2,tag3) since they are no longer in use.
+                                     // that weremapped to it (tag1,tag2,tag3) since they are no longer in use.
 </code>
 </pre>